ichub/pinput/README.md

 }
 ```

 The *isDown* takes a space-separated string of keys and mouse buttons to check the state of, and returns true if they are all pressed, false otherwise.
+This also brings us to the state of the mouse.
+You can check the state of the mouse buttons using their names - 'mouseleft', 'mouseright', and 'mousemiddle'.
+These behave just like all the other keys, and you can mix key checks with mouse checks.

 Lastly, pinput can check if a key was pressed and released.
 To do this, all you have to do is:
 ```javascript